yodakohl/CHIMERA/README.md

    results so you can revisit previous detections.

-   The application defaults to the public `DEMO_KEY`, which is limited to roughly 30 requests per hour.
+   The application defaults to the public `DEMO_KEY`, which is limited to roughly 30 requests per hour and a maximum of two imagery tiles per scan.
 Add your own NASA API key via the form for higher throughput or larger areas.

 Uploaded imagery is stored under `data/uploads`, and analysis metadata is tracked in the `data/satellite_scans.db` SQLite database.